USC-NSL/ripe-atlas/README.md

+This is a set of command line scripts that double as Python libraries for creating measurements for RIPE Atlas.
+This project will be most useful for those who prefer to work on the command-line or need a higher level of programmability when issuing measurements.

+The code started off from a very nice tutorial by Stéphane Bortzmeyer (http://www.bortzmeyer.org/ripe-atlas-api.html).
+I continue to use the "authentication key" configuration from the tutorial script.

 ##Measurement scripts

 There are several measurement scripts in place for running traceroute, ping, ssl etc...
 Most scripts double as Python class modules and command-line scripts.
 As command-line scripts, each typically takes a probe-target file as the first argument and an output file to write measurement ids as the second argument.
 The probe-target file is a space-separated probeid, target pair per line such as